 Her first instinct was to leave, even though she had nowhere to go.
 Yet Randy threatened to tell the police that she had been delivering drugs.

 “They’ll put you in prison, and the rest of your life you’ll be known as a drug dealer,” he exclaimed.
-“I’m the only one who can protect yput iou from the police, so get that into your mind.
+“I’m the only one who can protect you from the police, so get that into your mind.
 You work for me now!”

 The illusion that Randy cared for her was now thoroughly shattered yet Amber felt she had no option but to go along with Randy’s demands.
 The next thing she knew, Randy made Amber have sex with men she had never seen before.
 The men paid her, and she was forced to give the money to Randy.
 This happened about once a week.

-Just when Amber thought things couldn’t get any worse, Randy took her on the road.
-A typical week involved being driven along a circuit that spanned from North Dakota, the mountains outside Coeur d’Alene, to Spokane, the Tri-Cities, to Seattle, and then back.
+Just when Amber thought things couldn’t get any worse, Randy took her on the road with several other girls.
+A typical week involved being driven along a circuit that stretched from North Dakota, to the mountains outside Coeur d’Alene, to Spokane, to the Tri-Cities, to Seattle, and then back.
 The women were crammed together in the back of a smelly van, without access to basic sanitation and hygiene (they didn’t stop at rest areas for fear of the girls being spotted).

 “I’m Your Only Protection Now”

 During Amber’s nightmare on the trafficking circuit, she met Sara.
 Throughout the long journeys in the back of the van, Amber gradually learned Sara’s story.